-No matter where you’re heading to in Italy, your train tickets can be purchased online.
-Italy is well-oiled machine when it comes to train travel, so their ticketing sites are very user friendly and straight forward.
-Head over to ItaliaRail to view train schedules, ticket prices and ultimately, book your train ticket to Cinque Terre!
+No matter where you’re heading in Italy, your train tickets can be purchased online.
+Italy is a well-oiled machine when it comes to train travel, so its ticketing sites are very user-friendly and straightforward.
+Head over to ItaliaRail to view train schedules, and ticket prices and ultimately, book your train ticket to Cinque Terre!

 Other Ways To Get From Milan to Cinque Terre

-Now, if you’re limited on time and looking for something that takes all decision making off you, a Milan to Cinque Terra day trip is for you!
-From Milan, you’ll be picked up from your accommodation and whisked away to the five colorful, sea front villages of Cinque Terre.
-Spend your day exploring, eating and finally end your day with a scenic boat trip and see Cinque Terre by water.
+Now, if you’re limited on time and looking for something that takes all decision-making off you, a Milan to Cinque Terra day trip is for you!
+From Milan, you’ll be picked up from your accommodation and whisked away to the five colorful, seafront villages of Cinque Terre.
+Spend your day exploring, and eating, and finally, end your day with a scenic boat trip and see Cinque Terre by water.

 With a day trip, there is no need to worry about transportation changes, timetables, etc. Book your tour and sit back in your air-conditioned vehicle and let your tour guide take it from there.

 Renting a car in Italy is easy so we fully understand if your trip to Italy is a road trip!
 Epic choice.
 However, before setting off from Milan to Cinque Terre, there are a few pointers/tips we want to share.